aliboy08/ff-scroll-animate/README.md

 FF Scroll Animate v1.1
 by Alistair Ponce

-Animates elements on window scroll using native/vanilla JS.
+Animates elements on window scroll using css class, this is using plain/vanilla JS.

 * Supports inline options per element
 * Removes scroll and resize events on animation complete, if all elements are done animating and no element has animate repeat